hvo7/Customer-Retention-Analysis/README.md

 2. Frequent Buyers tend to be loyal customers
 3. High Spenders result in a higher ROI to retain - Useful when targeting not only <u> loyal </u> but also <u> high-value </u> customers

 I also quantified the company's overall customer retention using 3 primary metrics:
 * Customer Retention Rate (CRR)
 * Customer Churn Rate
 * Repeated Purchase Rate (RPR)

+# SQL Analysis
+By validating the following key hypotheses, I aim to gain better insight into customer behavior to help distinguish valuable customers.

+H1: Customers who buy multiple product categories are more likely to return.

+H2: Customers who make their first purchase in December have lower retention.

+H3: The average days between purchases is shorter for loyal customers.

+H4: Customers who haven’t purchased in 90+ days are unlikely to return

+H5: Customers with only one purchase have a high likelihood of churning

 # Dashboard